joedski/tumblr-chaplin/README.md

 - Save already loaded post models to reduce requests if the user goes from, say, `/` to `/post/12345` to `/tagged/herp-derp-tag`, and the like, or at least pre-show some content while loading the first page or two.
 	- Need to keep separate track of progress through pages for each tag and index, of course...
 	- Also, provisions for custom filters that aren't directly supported by just post types and single tags.
+	- Basically, the models are given to the controller through a service which produces the correct "view"/slice into the raw data.

 ### Modernizr to Dynamically Load/Execute Polyfills